· Updated

 | Cost | Free | €5.99/month or €59/year |

-When to stick with WeatherLink.com
+When should you stick with WeatherLink.com?

-When to upgrade to Pro Weather
+When is Pro Weather worth it?

 - You want a real website for your weather station, not a dashboard on someone else's domain.